 Found yourself searching for tips on how to rent a black and white house in Singapore?
 Find out more about what's involved and the renting process below...

-Space is a valuable commodity in Singapore, and colonial bungalows like a black and white house are highly prized for their large, expansive spaces.
-That means be prepared to shell out a substantial amount for rent.
+Space is a valuable commodity in Singapore, and colonial bungalows like a black-and-white house are highly prized for their large, expansive spaces.
+That means, be prepared to shell out a substantial amount for rent.
 Plus, the process is a tad convoluted.
 So consider this: while you might have a backyard for the kids to run around in, you may want to consider spending the same amount for a condo with facilities instead.

 Government-owned vs. privately-owned black-and-white houses in Singapore

 Did you know there are about 500 of these gorgeous colonial properties in Singapore?
 They are either owned by the government or private holders and many are homes of former wealthy plantation owners, high-ranking government officials or top judges.
 So, you can bet the market is extremely competitive if you’re looking to rent one.